 We are “devolving” into lackadaisical proofreaders.

-Even senior management or professionals with advanced degrees and experience no longer show the stamina or desire to ensure that their written words convey exactly what they are meant to – and our carelessness is coming to a head.
+Even senior management and professionals with advanced degrees and experience no longer show the stamina or desire to ensure that their written words convey exactly what they are meant to–and our carelessness is coming to a head.

-This is compounded by the fact that human beings are being judged more than ever by our word choice.
+This is compounded by the fact that, more than ever, human beings are being judged on word choice.
 In large part, this is a result of our increasing reliance on written communication to conduct both business and personal relationships.